California firefighters ready for battle again as Santa Ana winds whip up new wildfires

 By early Wednesday, crews had managed to confine the blaze to about 650 acres (263 hectares) while carving solid containment lines around 15% of its perimeter.

-In northern California, where firefighters struggled for a sixth day against a 76,000-acre blaze in Sonoma County’s wine-making region, high-wind forecasts prompted Pacific Gas and Electric Co to impose a new round of blackouts for nearly 600,000 homes and business.
+In northern California, where firefighters struggled for a sixth day against a 76,000-acre blaze in Sonoma County’s wine-making region, high-wind forecasts prompted Pacific Gas and Electric Co (PCG.N) to impose a new round of blackouts for nearly 600,000 homes and business.

 That included about 400,000 customers blacked out in a power shut-off that PG&E instituted days earlier, the company said.